Updated November 2021

 - Divide that amount by the number of days in the affected month.
-This gives you the daily rate for that particular month.
+This gives you the daily rent amount for that particular month.

-- Multiply the daily rate by the number of days the tenant lives on the property.
+- Multiply the daily rent by the number of days the tenant lives on the property.

 - This will give you the prorated amount owed!

 It is important that you remember to divide the monthly rent by the number of days in that particular month.
-While this does mean that different months have a different daily rate, there is no problem with that.
+While this does mean that different months have different daily payments, there is no problem with that.

-Some people prefer to calculate the daily rate by dividing out the total year instead of each month.
+Some people prefer to calculate prorated rent by dividing out the total year instead of each month.
 When following this method, every single day of the year is considered to be an equal rate day.

 This method is most often used when dealing with a year-long lease.
 Here’s how to do it: